-In this step, identify the performance that needs to be changed.
-Identify the specific performance standard that was not met and connect that with the consequences: Be as specific as you can, but keep in mind that your aim is to help build improvements that can be applied to different situations.
+Identify areas of needed change.
+Identify the specific performance standard that was not met and connect that with the consequences: Be specific, but your aim is to help build improvements that can be applied to different situations.

-Where appropriate, demonstrate or model the desired behavior, but know when to "teach with your hands behind your back."
-Students need time to try it themselves more than they need to see you do it your way.
-You don't want them to simply copy you.
-You want them to build on what you've shown them.
 Through this step you may improve more than just student behavior.
 For example, perhaps an individual performed in a certain way because they didn't know or understand the expectations (education problem) or didn't have what they needed (resource problem) or didn't appreciate the need to perform differently (communication problem).
 Treat a delta question as a puzzle for the student(s) to figure out with your help (Duckworth, 2019).